behroozmrd47/keras-spatial-rnn/README.md

 This repository aims to offer a spatial RNN network, implemented in tensorflow 2.0 with Keras API.
 The RNN element of the network is a plain RNN unit developed for integrating local spatial context between pixels of a 2D image with various channels.
-The network is developed to analyse the spatial sequence in all four principal  directions of uo, down, right or left, separately, aor all four together.
-The The length and direction of pixel sequence fed to RNN unit are dynamic parameters.
+The network is developed to analyse the spatial sequence in all four principal directions of up, down, right or left, separately, or all four directions together.
+The length and direction of pixel sequence fed to RNN unit are dynamic parameters.
 This technique of image analysis is claimed to be able to "effectively learn multi-scale and long-range spatial contexts to combat the challenges, such as the poor image quality, low contrast, boundary ambiguity, and complex anatomy shapes."
 (Li et. al., 2019)